-Cuddling with your honey in Wine Country takes special significance in the winter.
+Cuddling with your honey at an inn, lodge, or resort in Wine Country takes on special significance in the winter.
 A private retreat anywhere from the coast to the mountains, a roaring fire, cushy robes, and a bottle of Sonoma County wine … what a great gift to you both!
-Here are some of our favorite fireplace destinations.
+Here are some of our favorite snuggly destinations.

 Be sure to check here for special Insider's deals on your getaway, too.

-Budget Travel Magazine recommends this former hunting lodge turned B&B, for bonuses like a child and pet friendly policy, plus luxuries like fine linens, gas fireplace, air conditioning, television with DVD and cable, bath amenities, robes, in-room massage, and a Passport for free tastings at 100+ Sonoma County wineries.
-Sprawled across five-acres, the property offers 5 lodge rooms and 5 cottage rooms or suites, all with private bath and entry, and its breakfasts are well worth waking up for, bringing feasts like house-made scones with butter and jam, quiche with sun-dried tomatoes and artichoke heart, roasted potatoes, sautéed mini tomatoes, chicken sausage, and fresh fruit.
+Budget Travel Magazine recommends this former hunting lodge turned B&B, for bonuses like a child and pet-friendly policy, plus luxuries like fine linens, gas fireplace, air conditioning, television with DVD and cable, bath amenities, robes, in-room massage, and a Passport for free tastings at 100+ Sonoma County wineries.
+Sprawled across five acres, the property offers five lodge rooms and five cottage rooms or suites, all with private bath and entry, and its breakfasts are well worth waking up for, bringing feasts like house-made scones with butter and jam, quiche with sun-dried tomatoes and artichoke heart, roasted potatoes, sautéed mini tomatoes, chicken sausage, and fresh fruit.

 Written by Sonoma Insider Carey Sweet.